Magic ring

 A magic ring is a mythical, folkloric or fictional piece of jewelry, usually a finger ring, that is purported to have supernatural properties or powers.
 It appears frequently in fantasy and fairy tales.
 Magic rings are found in the folklore of every country where rings are worn.
 Some magic rings can endow the wearer with a variety of abilities including invisibility and immortality.
 Others can grant wishes or spells such as neverending love and happiness.
-Sometimes, magic rings can be cursed, as in the mythical ring that was recovered by Sigurd from the hoard of the dragon Fafnir in Norse mythology or the fictional ring that features in The Lord of the Rings.
-More often, however, they are featured as forces for good, or as a neutral tool whose value is dependent upon the wearer.
+Sometimes, magic rings can be cursed, as in the mythical ring that was recovered by Sigurð from the hoard of the worm Fáfnir in Norse mythology or the fictional ring that features in The Lord of the Rings.
+More often, however, they are featured as forces for good, or as a neutral tool whose ethical status in the narrative derives from the character that uses it.

 A finger ring is a convenient choice for a magic item: It is ornamental, distinctive and often unique, a commonly worn item, of a shape that is often endowed with mystical properties (circular), can carry an enchanted stone, and is usually worn on a finger, which can be easily pointed at a target.

 History

-Early stories of magical rings date to classical antiquity.
-Plato, in the second book of The Republic, tells a story about the Ring of Gyges, which conferred invisibility on its wearer.
-The shepherd Gyges, who found it in a cave, used its power to seduce the queen, kill the king and take his place.
-Earlier accounts of Gyges, however, who was king of Lydia, make no mention of a magic ring.
-Magic powers are not generally attributed to rings in ancient Greek legend, although many other magical objects are listed, particularly in the Perseus myth.
+Early stories of magical rings date to classical antiquity, although magic powers are not generally attributed specifically to rings in ancient Greek legend, even though many other magical objects are listed, particularly in the Perseus myth.
+During the late Greek classical era, Plato tells a story about the ring of Gyges, which conferred invisibility on its wearer, as a political allegory in the second book of The Republic.
+The shepherd Gyges, who found it in a cave, used its power to seduce the queen, kill the king, and take his place.
+However, it seems to have been a new story invented by Plato, rather than being ancient: Earlier accounts of Gyges the king of Lydia make no mention of any magic ring.

 Josephus (8.2) repeats an anecdote of one Eleazar who used a magic ring to exorcise demons in the presence of Vespasian.

 J.G.
-Frazer, in his study of magic and superstition in The Golden Bough, has speculated to the effect that rings can serve, in the "primitive mind", as devices to prevent the soul from leaving the body and to prevent demons from gaining entry.
+Frazer, in his study of magic and superstition in The Golden Bough, speculated that in the "primitive mind" rings can serve as devices to prevent the soul from leaving the body and to prevent demons from gaining entry.
 A magic ring, therefore, might confer immortality by preventing the soul's departure and thwart the penetration of any harmful magic that might be directed against the wearer.
 These magical properties inhibiting egress of the soul may explain "an ancient Greek maxim, attributed to [the ancient philosopher and mystic] Pythagoras, which forbade people to wear rings".